 To differentiate between CTS and osteoarthritis in the hand and wrist:

-- Note the nature of the pain and stiffness: CTS pain is often aching or burning, typically present with numbness and tingling.
-Osteoarthritis pain tends to be present in the affected joints.
-Its characteristic feature is stiffness that improves with movement.
+- Note the nature of the pain and stiffness: CTS discomfort is usually aching or painful, and it usually comes with tingling and numbness.
+Pain from osteoarthritis is typically felt in the afflicted joints.
+Its defining attribute is a stiffness that gets better with movement.

-- Diagnostic Tests: It involves clinical evaluation, history, physical examination, and blood tests such as rheumatoid factor (RF) and anti-cyclic citrullinated peptide (anti-CCP) antibodies.
-Imaging studies like X-rays and MRI may also be useful to assess joint damage and inflammation.
+- Diagnostic Tests: It involves clinical assessment, medical history, physical examination, and blood tests for anti-cyclic citrullinated peptide (anti-CCP) and rheumatoid factor (RF).
+Joint inflammation and injury can also be evaluated with imaging tests like MRIs and X-rays.

 Carpal Tunnel Syndrome v/s RA: